ArsikIT/PaymentService2/README.md

 # Payment Service

-`payment-service` is the payment bounded context of the assignment platform.
-It owns only payment data and does not know about order persistence.
-Its responsibility is to authorize or decline payments and store the transaction result.
+`payment-service` owns payment data, exposes a REST API for manual checks, and exposes a gRPC server used by `order-service` to authorize payments.

 ## Architecture